La Petite France district in Strasbourg reflecting in the canal at dusk

 • Currency: Euro (€)

-• Language: French primarily; German widely understood; Alsatian dialect still alive
+• Language: French primarily; German widely understood

 Affiliate Disclosure: Some links in this guide are affiliate links.
 If you book through them, I earn a small commission at no extra cost to you.
 I only link to services I've personally used or trust.
 See my full Affiliate Disclosure.